-Students enrolling in the Practical Nursing program must successfully pass a drug screen and background check prior to being accepted into the program.
+Students enrolling in the Practical Nursing program must successfully pass a drug screen and background check prior to attending their first clinical.

-Students who will not be 21 years of age by the time they graduate from the Cannabis Dispensary Administration program should not enroll.
+Students who will not be 21 years of age by the time they graduate from any Cannabis program may not enroll.